mrciolino/wiki-backup/timeline.md

 - Feywild Buffoonery
 - Retrieving the princess of Hellaress from the feywild: Princess Alarielle Ariadne Estalla Zirina faralla verturu liara westebelle Sunfenix.
+- The party meets Reginald the fey creature.
 - The party end up in a strange village.
 - The party realizes that the villiage is an illusion.
 Spoops activities his anti-magic armor to break the illusion.
 It turns out it was no simple illusion, the party was trapped in the web of a giant dream spider, all of them experiencing a shared dream.
 - The party meets Verondera the giant feywild spider.